sqxz/learngit/readme.txt

-git is a distributed version control system git is a very good free software learn git everyday
+it is a distributed version control system git is a very good free software learn git everyday high